 I totally recommend Nobody’s Angel to fans of paranormal romances wrapped in mystery.
-From a sneak-peak in the back of the book I was able to deduce that each book will feature some type of Angel and their romantic interest.
-They will be neatly wrapped up in some type of suspenseful mystery, crime etc. As ya all know this is hands-down my favorite kind of series and I cannot wait for Savage Angel, ooh and the angel is a Seraphim!
+From a sneak-peak in the back of the book, I was able to deduce that each book will feature some type of Angel and their romantic interest.
+They will be neatly wrapped up in some type of suspenseful mystery, crime etc. As ya, all know this is hands-down my favorite kind of series and I cannot wait for Savage Angel, ooh and the angel is a Seraphim!
 Look for my review soon!

 Before we begin, I’d like to thank Kimberly for allowing me to drop in and chat about my new paranormal romance series, The Earth Angels, published by Carina Press!

 I have mad love for anything paranormal.
 What else do you expect from someone who read “The Shining” at the age of nine?
-It doesn’t even matter what the subject is—shapeshifters, lab experiments gone wrong, vampires, witches and wizards, immortals, ghosts, angels or demons—I’m not picky when it comes to this genre.
+It doesn’t even matter what the subject is—shapeshifters, lab experiments went wrong, vampires, witches and wizards, immortals, ghosts, angels or demons—I’m not picky when it comes to this genre.
 If it’s an outside-the-box kind of idea, I’m all over it like a Kardashian at a Prada shoe sale.

 Over the years, though, I’ve noticed I have an affinity for paranormal characters I can relate to.
 Don’t get me wrong, the only supernatural thing I’ve ever experienced was capturing an EVP (electronic voice phenomenon) when I went on a ghost hunt at The Menger Hotel in downtown San Antonio.
 But I have trouble relating to a supernatural character that’s, you know, perfect.
 That’s probably because I’m about as far from perfect as the sun is from the moon, so I’m a happy camper if paranormal characters are just as fallible and flawed as I am.
 To me, it makes them more real.